It is a:

 - The flow are needed for return-sludge is determined form the incoming sewage flow rate and the concentration at which the sludge is with drawn form the final setting tanks.

 Hence a simple measure of the underflow concentration form the setting tanks is required.
 The parameter conventionally employed for this purpose the sludge volume index, SVI which is defined as 4 the volume occupied by sludge containing 1.0g of sludge soiled (dry weight) after 30 min setting and thus it has ht units ml/g.
 Some time represented as SDI i.e sludge density index.
 Once the SVI and operating MLSS concentration (x) is known, the required rate of activated sludge return can be determined

 R = 100 / [ 106/ (x) (SVI) -1] where r = return sludge flow rate as a % age of incoming sewage flow.

-Is a similar tern which refer specifically to the function of a sedimentation removal.
+It is a similar termn which refers specifically to the function of a sedimentation removal.

 where R = return sludge flow rate (ML/D) for Q in ML/D)

 SURFACE GEOMETRY OF FINAL SEDIMENTATION TANKS:

 - Activated sludge was introduced in 1941 and has undergone many variations and adaptations.